 - After importing the file you want to add subtitles to, go to the Titles tab and select subtitles from the preset templates.

-- It’s very easy to drag the selected subtitles onto the text part of the timeline.
+- It’s very easy to drag the selected subtitles onto the next part of the timeline.

 - And you can see that there’s some preset text there.

-- The next thing you’re gonna do is double click on it.
-And this is where you’re gonna want to add your own customize subtitles.
+- The next thing you’re gonna do is double-click on it.
+And this is where you’re gonna want to add your own customized subtitles.